Exploring the Link Between Diabetes and Fatty Liver: Insights from Montreal Research

 “It’s important because we don’t know the cause of diabetes or fatty liver,” she explained.
 We have drugs to treat them, we can manage them, we can improve the quality of life of patients, but we do not understand the causes, but we think we are getting closer.”

-This understanding, she said, could open the door to possible prevention of both diseases.
+This understanding, she said, might open the door to possible prevention of both diseases.
 It is estimated that approximately 10% of the Canadian population suffers from type 2 diabetes, and 25% from fatty liver disease.
 Millions of people are affected by these diseases in this country alone.

 The findings of this study were published by the medical journal Diabetes.